4 Drought-Tolerant Flowering Shrubs for Southern Gardens

-What does the term ‘drought tolerant’ bring to mind?
+What does the term drought tolerant bring to mind?
 Perhaps a barren landscape covered in rock with a spiky cactus or two?
-Well it’s hard to call today’s drought tolerant garden barren—not with all of the beautiful, drought tolerant plants available.
+Well it’s hard to call today’s drought tolerant garden barren—not with all of the beautiful, drought-tolerant plants available.

-Today, I’d like to share with you some of my favorite shrubs, which are native to Australia.
+Today, I’d like to share with you some of my favorite drought-tolerant flowering shrubs, which are native to Australia.
 Many drought tolerant plants grown in the United States, come from Australia where most of the country is covered by large, arid areas that receive little rainfall.
-While all of the following shrubs can be grown outdoors in zones 8 – 11, those that live in cooler climates can grow them outdoors in containers and bring them inside where they can overwinter by a sunny window.
+While all of the following shrubs can be grown outdoors in zones 8 to 11, those that live in cooler climates can grow them outdoors in containers and bring them inside where they can overwinter by a sunny window.

-If you ask me what my favorite shrub is, I would unhesitatingly say ‘Valentine bush’.
+If you ask me what my favorite shrub is, I would unhesitatingly say Valentine bush.
 Fourteen years ago, I was approached by a wholesale nursery who was growing these red beauties.
 They gave me three shrubs and asked me to grow them in the landscape areas where I worked as a horticulturist.
 The rest as they say, is history.
 This shrub grew beautifully, had evergreen foliage that turned maroon in winter and starting in January, started producing vibrant red blooms that lasted until April.

-If you look closely at the leaves and flowers of ‘Blue Bells’, you’ll notice that they are covered with tiny hairs, which help them to handle hot, dry conditions by reflecting the sun’s rays.
+If you look closely at the leaves and flowers of Blue Bells, you’ll notice that they are covered with tiny hairs, which help them to handle hot, dry conditions by reflecting the sun’s rays.
 The gray foliage also offers another benefit to the landscape—its color contrasts beautifully with the darker green foliage of other plants in the landscape.
-Blue Bells is a lower growing shrub that reaches 2 – 3 ft. tall and 3 ft. wide and seldom needs pruning.
+Blue Bells is a small shrub that reaches 2 to 3 feet tall and 3 feet wide and seldom needs pruning.
 It’s rather small size makes it the perfect plant for planting in front of taller shrubs.

 Small birds are frequent visitors who seek shelter within its interior and feed upon the tiny insects that visit the flowers.
 Hummingbirds also find the flowers irresistible.
 This species of Eremophila can handle heavier, clay soils better than Valentine or Blue Bells.
 So, whether you plant it in clay or sandy soils, as long as it gets full to filtered sun it should thrive.
-Hardy to zones 8 and above, these shrubs, like the others, can be grown in a large container and brought inside to overwinter by a sunny window in colder zones. *I have a single Pink Beauty shrub in my garden where it grows up against my fence.
+Hardy to zones 8 and above, these shrubs, like the others, can be grown in a large container and brought inside to overwinter by a sunny window in colder zones.
+I have a single Pink Beauty shrub in my garden where it grows up against my fence.
 I can see it from my kitchen window and I enjoy seeing all of the birds who like to visit.